 Profile Pictures, Avatars and Banners

-If you feel your account needs assistance in branding your social media presence, our digital team is here to assist with imagery, banners and profile pictures that reflect you.
+If you feel your account needs assistance in branding your social media presence, our digital team is here to assist with imagery, banners and profile pictures that better reflect your group’s role at the university.
 Please reach out for more information.

 CSULB social media uses hashtags considerately.
 Our adopted hashtags are used in an effort to provide unity and context in our posts.
 Please use these within their outlined parameters.
 Here, a sampling of some of the most common:

 #CSULB General usage for identifying CSULB content if the tweet or post needs more CSULB identifiable branding.